Home » News and events » Public contributor spotlight: Emily’s take

 Since joining the central BRC Public and Patient Advisory Group (PPAG for short), after becoming a member of the Liver and GI PPI group, I have been involved in all sorts of things.

 Lately with the Liver & GI PPI group, I have become one of two PPI co-applicants on a Liver Cancer Study grant regarding slowing the progression of a particular cancer.
+This study aims to explore if a small dose of an anti-cancer drug, along with nutritional advice, can be safely given to a group of liver cancer patients who currently do not meet the requirements to qualify for treatment, because their liver cancer cannot be resected and they have moderate to severely impaired liver function.
+In this study, the trial is randomised, and if successful, patients participating may benefit from a longer remission and they may live longer.
+However, this cannot be guaranteed, that is why a clinical trial is needed.
 Please keep your fingers crossed for a successful funding outcome for this application, and make this a good news story.

 Lately, I became a ‘public reviewer’ for the Birmingham Biomedical Research Centre on a new award scheme for PPI they have introduced.
 A public reviewer is someone who provides feedback and suggestions on research proposals from the perspective of the general public.
 I gave my opinion on an application from a team requesting funding for public involvement in their research and made some suggestions.
 It was great to learn about a study being developed by another theme (Women’s Metabolic Health theme) and how they value involvement.
 I recommended whether it should be given funds for its involvement work, and I am hopeful they will receive it.